The Infinitesimal Phase Response Curves of Oscillators in Piecewise Smooth Dynamical Systems: Results

 \section{Results}

-We apply our analysis to three examples.
-The first is a 2D Glass network, a piecewise linear system obtained as the singular limit of a class of models for feedback inhibition and gene regulatory networks \cite{GlassPasternack1978JMB}.
-The second example is a planar system introduced in \cite{ShawParkChielThomas2012SIADS}, motivated by investigations of heteroclinic channels as a dynamical architecture for motor control.
-The third example is a 3D piecewise linear system arising as a simplification of a nominal central pattern generator model for regulation of feeding motor activity in the marine mollusk \textit{Aplysia californica} \cite{LyttleGillShawThomasChiel2017BiolCyb,ShawLyttleGillCullinsMcManusLuThomasChiel2014JCNS} and related to a Lotka-Volterra system with three populations \cite{NowotnyRabinovitch2007PRL}.
+\yp{We apply our analysis to several examples in order of increasing complexity.
+The first is a piecewise constant system with the vector fields arranged such that a limit cycle exists (\S 3.1).
+The second example (\S 3.2) is a planar system introduced in \cite{ShawParkChielThomas2012SIADS}, motivated by investigations of heteroclinic channels as a dynamical architecture for motor control.
+The third example (\S 3.3) 2D Glass network, a piecewise linear system obtained as the singular limit of a class of models for feedback inhibition and gene regulatory networks \cite{GlassPasternack1978JMB}.
+The fourth example (\S 3.4) is a 3D piecewise linear system arising as a simplification of a nominal central pattern generator model for regulation of feeding motor activity in the marine mollusk \textit{Aplysia californica} \cite{LyttleGillShawThomasChiel2017BiolCyb,ShawLyttleGillCullinsMcManusLuThomasChiel2015JCNS} and related to a Lotka-Volterra system with three populations \cite{NowotnyRabinovitch2007PRL}.
+In the final two examples, we extend our theory to the case of weakly coupled oscillators (\S 4.1).
+In the first weakly coupled example (\S 3.4.1), we take a pair of weakly coupled piecewise constant models from \S 3.1 (for a total of four dimensions) and analyze the existence, stability, and time-course of synchronous and anti-phase states.
+Finally, in \S 3.4.2, we consider a pair of weakly coupled piecewise linear models (a total of six dimensions), and show that the weak coupling theory accurately predicts the time-course and synchronization properties of the network.}